Nate-Ar/Login/README.md

 # Login
 Fun little coding project
 ## Use
-Just run the script `python login.py` and follow the prompts
+Just run the script `python3 login.py` and follow the prompts